 Welcome from the Housemaster of Drake

-Drake has had a major face lift and has been reincarnated as the School’s newest co-educational day house.
+Drake had a major face lift over the summer of 2017 and was reincarnated as the School’s newest co-educational day house.
 Boasting a modern, vibrant interior, incorporating state of the art day house facilities, the House still maintains its sense of history and warmth.

 The aim within the House is clear: the development of the whole person, where academic excellence, breadth of co-curricular involvement and pastoral care and wellbeing are all to the fore, thus allowing the individual to flourish.
 Pupils are encouraged to show academic maturity towards their studies but also to explore the wider opportunities on offer, where they can enhance their creativity and diversity whilst representing themselves, their house and the school with distinction.
 ‘Education’ in its truest sense is central to Drake House.